astroman5000/camunda-animalpictures/README.md

 Example Input: {"selected_animal":"dog"}

 ## Client Java Application
 The client Java application is used to initiate the Animal Pictures process using a REST endpoint.
-It also implements a JobWorker to download the animal pictures using RESTClient
+It also implements a JobWorker to download the animal pictures using RESTClient.
+The application requires Java JDK 21.

 ### Import Classes
 - AnimalpictureApplication -  a SpringBootApplication app and is the main entry point to run the application